shamesjen/tp/docs/DeveloperGuide.md

     3. Incorrect test cases to try: `removetag`, `removetag 0`, `removetag x` (where x is larger than the number of students in the list) <br>
       Expected: `removetag` command is not executed.
 Error message is shown.

+### Removing tag(s) from all students

+1. Remove tag(s) from all students

+    1. Prerequisites: Tag(s) to remove exists on students.

+    2. Test case: `removetagall t/CS2109S` <br>
+       Expected: If the tag `CS2109S` exists on at least 1 student in the list, the tag will be successfully removed.
+Otherwise, no tag is removed and an error message is shown.

+    3. Incorrect test cases to try: `removetagall`, `removetagall CS2109S`, `removetagall t/CS2109S*` <br>
+       Expected: `removetagall` command is not executed.
+Error message is shown.

 ### Marking / Un-marking participation